Body

 - Email template will also contain information about the next steps for applying for the SSN

-Apply for your SSN in-person within two weeks of the date on the letter and bring:
+Apply for your SSN in-person and bring:

 - A hard copy of the fully completed and signed F-1 Certification of On-Campus Employment for SSN